PyMLGame/pymlgame/README.md

 PyMLGame
 ========

-PyMLGame is an abstraction layer to easily build games for Mate Light inspired by PyGame.
+PyMLGame is an abstraction layer to easily build games for Mate Light inspired by [PyGame][pygame].

 You need 3 parts to actually have a running game on Mate Light.